I love Surfers Paradise. I really do. “Famous for fun” is the Gold Coast’s slogan, and it is so true.

 If you’ve never had a 7D cinema experience you’ll want to try this at least once.
 Basically you watch a 15 minute movie in virtual reality so the screen is 3D, your seat moves according to the film and there are 7 special effects including water being sprayed to make it feel like you’re actually there.
 Although it’s a cool 15 minutes I probably wouldn’t spend $20 to see another short film.

-Tip: If you’re planning on going to Movie World during your time on the Gold Coast, then you’ll find a similar cinema within the theme park that’s included in your admission ticket.
+Update 2/12/19: 7D Cinema has now permanently closed.
+However, if you’re planning on going to Movie World during your time on the Gold Coast, then you’ll find a similar cinema within the theme park that’s included in your admission ticket.

 Ripley’s Believe It Or Not

 Remember the Ripley’s Believe It Or Not TV Show where Ripley would go searching for the most unbelievable things from around the world?
 Well a lot of the weird stuff from that show can be found in the Ripley’s Believe It Or Not Museum in Surfers Paradise.
 Some of those things you’ll find in there are pretty interesting.
+Buy your tickets here.

 The Wax Museum